Why do cats sit in the bread loaf position?

 Okay, so maybe “plagued” is a little strong, but seriously, have you ever wondered why they love “loafing” around?

-Find out what I discovered about why cats love to sit in the bread loaf position!
+Find out about why cats love to sit in the bread loaf position!

 Why Cats Love Sitting in the Bread Loaf Position

 Most of the time, trying to figure out why cats do what they do is a bit of a lost cause.

 Have you ever noticed your cat staring for what seems like hours at a spot on your ceiling, only to have them give you a funny look and walk away as soon as you follow their gaze?

 Or watched them go from sound asleep to ping-ponging around the living room at the speed of sound in the blink of an eye?

 They’re mysterious creatures to say the least!
 No wonder they’ve been worshiped for so long by some cultures and feared in others.